pillar-markup/pillar/README.md

 		ifNotNil: [ :aPackage | aPackage removeFromSystem ] ]
 ```

-The following script can be useful if you develop usin the launcher and want to try to execute the image as from a pillar command
+The following script can be useful if you develop using the launcher and want to try to execute the image as from a pillar command

 ```
 /Users/ducasse/Documents/Pharo/vms/100-x64/Pharo.app/Contents/MacOS/Pharo  /Users/ducasse/Documents/Pharo/images/P11-PillarRealReference/P10-PillarRealReference.image clap build pdf index.pillar